 I/we acknowledge that the Nause-Waiwash Band of Indians continues to maintain relationships with the lands where we gather today.
 Descendants of two Nanticoke villages who encountered English explorer John Smith in the 1600s, today the Band actively works to educate the public about their history.
 Following the seven directions observed by the Band -- North, South, East, West, Up, Down, and Within -- we acknowledge them and their kinship with these lands and waters.
 I/we acknowledge that we are uninvited visitors on Indigenous lands.
-To make this statement more meaningful, I/we invite you to learn more about the Nause-Waiwash and about land acknowledgement statements via resources available at MSAC.org and elsewhere, to consider nating or making institutional resources available to tribal peoples, and to reconsider in what ways y prove your relationship with the lands you steward. ou can
+To make this statement more meaningful, I/we invite you to learn more about the Nause-Waiwash and about land acknowledgement statements via resources available at MSAC.org and elsewhere, to consider donating or making institutional r improve your relationship with th bal peoples, and to red consider in what way s you can